YinHK-gameDev/unity-learn/physics/Joints/3D Joints.md

 ### Fixed Joint component
 Fixed Joints restricts an object’s movement to be dependent upon another object.
-This is somewhat similar to Parenting but is implemented through physics rather than Transform hierarchy.
-The best scenarios for using them are when you have objects that you want to easily break apart from each other, or connect two object’s movement without parenting.
+This is somewhat **similar to Parenting** but is **implemented through physics rather than Transform hierarchy**.
+The best scenarios for using them are when you have objects that you want to easily break apart from each other, or **connect two object’s movement without parenting**.

 | **_Property:_** | **_Function:_** |
 | --- | --- |